Artin Approximation: Introduction

 there exists a convergent power series solution $y(x)$,

 which coincides with $\ovl{y}(x)$ up to degree $c$, \end{theorem} In particular we can apply this theorem to the polynomial $y_1y_2-f$ with $c=1$.
-It shows that there exists an integer $\b$ such that if $\ovl{g}\ovl{h}-f\equiv 0$ modulo $(x)^{\b}$ and if $\ovl{g}(0)=\ovl{h}(0)=0$, there exist non units $g$ and $h\in\C\{ x\}$ such that $gh-f=0$.\\ \\ For a given $F(x,y)$ and a given $c$ let $\b(c)$ denote the smallest integer $\b$ satisfying the previous theorem.
+It shows that there exists an integer $\b$ such that if $\ovl{g}\ovl{h}-f\equiv 0$ modulo $(x)^{\b}$ and if $\ovl{g}(0)=\ovl{h}(0)=0$, there exist non-units $g$ and $h\in\C\{ x\}$ such that $gh-f=0$.\\ \\ For a given $F(x,y)$ and a given $c$ let $\b(c)$ denote the smallest integer $\b$ satisfying the above theorem.
 A natural question is: how to compute or bound the function $c\lgm\b(c)$ or, at least, some values of $\b$?
 For instance when $F(x,y)=y_1y_2-f(x)$, $f(x)\in\C[x]$, what is the value or a bound of $\b(1)$?
-That is, up to what order do we have to check that the equation $y_1y_2-f=0$ has an approximate solution in order to be sure that this equation has solutions?
+That is, up to what order do we have to check that the equation $y_1y_2-f=0$ has an approximate solution in order to be sure that this equation has non-trivial solutions (i.e. which are not vanishing at 0)?
 For instance, if $f:=x_1x_2-x_3^d$ then $f$ is irreducible but $x_1x_2-f\equiv 0$ modulo $(x)^d$ for any $d\in\N$, so obviously $\b(1)$ really depends on $f$. \\ \\ In fact in Theorem \ref{SAP_intro} M. Artin proved that $\b$ can be chosen to depend only on the degree of the components of the vector $F(x,y)$.
 But it is still an open problem to find effective bounds on $\b$ (see Section \ref{effective}).

 \end{example}